Blackjack: How to get the true count

 To determine the size of your wager, add the count to 1.

-• You decide to use it as your base unit and will have a spread of 1 to 4 units based on that count.
+– You decide to use $5 as your base unit and will have a spread of 1 to 4 units based on that count.

-This is fine, as long as the game is being played from one deck.
+This is fine, as long as the game is being played with one deck.

-However, if you are playing in a game that involves multiple decks of cards in a single shoe, you must know how to convert the running number to the true count.
+However, if you are playing a game that involves multiple decks of cards in a single shoe, you must know how to convert the running count to the true count.

 It’s not as difficult as you might think to convert the running count into a true count.
 It is as simple as estimating the number of decks left in your shoe.
 To get the true count, divide the running count by how many decks are left.

-People get too exactive.
+People get too exact.
 You only need an estimate.
 Rounding off is your friend.

-You estimate there are still four decks in the show.
+You estimate there are still four decks in the shoe.

 There are card counting systems that eliminate the need for conversion to a true count.
 However, I don’t believe they are necessary.
 You can keep up with the running count accurately and convert it to a true count if you are smart enough.

-Another benefit to the true count conversion, is that it reminds to restart at 0 every time the dealer shuffles the cards.
+Another benefit of the true count conversion is that it reminds you to restart at 0 every time the dealer shuffles the cards.
 I once drank while counting cards and was talking with my wife.

-I placed a bet according the count even though the dealer was already moving.
+I placed a bet according to the count even though the dealer was already moving.

 You cannot afford to make mistakes when counting cards.